gofr-dev/gofr/docs/quick-start/introduction/page.md

 }
 ```

-Before starting the server, run the following command in your terminal to ensure you have downloaded and synchronized all required dependencies for your project.
+Before starting the server, execute the following command in the terminal to ensure all necessary dependencies for the project have been downloaded and synchronized.

 `go mod tidy`